jwilger/authorizir/README.md

 su_S(\nu(a_S)) \times su_O(\nu(a_O)) \times pr_P(\nu(a_P)) \times - & \iff & a_G = -
 \end{cases}
 $$

 Note that there is a difference in the direction of propagation applied to the Privilege depending on the value of $a_G$.
-This is the method by which we ensure that the explicit denial of a Privilege will always take precedence, event to the point of denying a superior privilege that was explicitly granted.
+This is the method by which we ensure that the explicit denial of a Privilege will always take precedence, even to the point of denying a superior privilege that was explicitly granted.
 For example, let's say that Subject "John" has been granted the "edit" privilege on the group of objects, "Blog Posts".
 The "edit" privilege is an ancestor of the "read" privilege (i.e. having "edit" implies also having "read".)
 Within the "Blog Posts" group, there is a sub-group called "Private".
 There exist an access rule that declares a negative grant for "John" on the "Private" group for the "read" privilege.
 Even though the positive grant of the "edit" privilege on "Blog Posts" for "John" would normally apply to everything in that object group, including the "Private" group, the explicit denial of the "read" privilege on the "Private" group also transalates into a denial of the "edit" privilege on the "Private" group.